jezevec10/jstris-guide/guide.md

 Misamino is by far the strongest bot, perhaps the strongest block placing bot ever created yet.
 When paired with the maximum 5 PPS (pieces per second), it becomes a formidable opponent that can easily dismantle the strongest human players in a 1v1.
 However, bot performance suffers when there are >5 humans in the Bot Room, and it is likely to top out immediately.
 This brings us to our next command:  /botPPS.

 The speed of the bot can be changed.
-To do this, type in `/bot ?` only replace the ? with any number between .3 and 5.
-For example, if I wanted the bot to play at 2 PPS, I would type in `/bot 2`.
-If I wanted the bot to play at 1.73 PPS, I would type in `/bot 1.73`.
+To do this, type `/bot ?`; replace the ? with any number between 0.3 and 5.
+For example, if I wanted the bot to play at 2 PPS, I would type `/bot 2`.
+If I wanted the bot to play at 1.73 PPS, I would type `/bot 1.73`.

 ### 1v1 Room

 The **1v1 Room** has a maximum of 2 playing users, although anyone is free to come and watch even if it’s full.
 Use this room to settle differences with your friends or to battle it out with a worthy player.
-If you’re keeping score, and you want to reset it, type in `/resetCounter` and all scores will be reset to 0.
+If you’re keeping score, and you want to reset it, type `/resetCounter` and all scores will be reset to 0.

 ### Slow Room